KNGHA: Sited 12/08/09 from http://www.kngha.com/

 KY men into the battlefield and carried those home to their families, that did not survive.
 From the by this breed.

-Two characteristics that were of utmost importance were intelligence & surefootedness.
-This enhanced their
+characteristics that were of utmost importance were intelligence & surefootedness.
+This enhanced their calm

-calm temperament, & provided for an abundance of stamina & a good instinct for self-preservation.
-Thusly,
+temperament, & provided for an abundance of stamina & a good instinct for self-preservation.
+Thusly, depending

-depending on what area of Eastern KY one was in would dictate which characteristics appeared to be most
+on what area of Eastern KY one was in would dictate which characteristics appeared to be most dominant.
+One

 For many, the natural gaited horse has been a life-long friend and a part of their heritage.
 Society today is in an